snowfensive/SaintCon-Vault-Files/Safe Cracking/README.md

 - ✨Assesmbly  Magic ✨

 ## STL Files
 There are three #D printed items we use.
+We print them in PLA.
 - "Sparrows Safe Hole Mounting Plate Hole Guide.stl" -- This file is used outside of the can to mark the placement of the carriage bolts as well as the whole for the dial shaft.
 - "Sparrows Safe Hole Mounting Plate.stl"